mexplatform/web4mex/README.md

 ## Get your MEX description in RDF!
 Done with adding basic data about your experiment?

 Now you can get your MEX description using the [Serializer Endpoint](http://52.173.249.140:3011/swagger-ui.html#!/mex45controller/serializeUsingGET).
-Send the token and the desired format (e.g. ttl) to receive your MEX RDF data!
+Send the token and the desired format (e.g., ttl) to receive your MEX RDF data!